ARM-software/lisa/doc/source/device_setup.rst

    advanced WA functionality (like setting of core-related runtime parameters such as governors, frequencies, etc). ``core_names`` should be a list of core names matching the order in which they are exposed in sysfs.
-For example, ARM TC2 SoC is a 2x3 big.LITTLE system; it's core_names would be ``['a7', 'a7', 'a7', 'a15', 'a15']``, indicating that cpu0-cpu2 in cpufreq sysfs structure are A7's and cpu3 and cpu4 are A15's.
+For example, ARM TC2 SoC is a 2x3 big.LITTLE system; its core_names would be ``['a7', 'a7', 'a7', 'a15', 'a15']``, indicating that cpu0-cpu2 in cpufreq sysfs structure are A7's and cpu3 and cpu4 are A15's.